jasonsikes/QLogo/README.md

 $ sudo make install
 ```

-This will give you two executables:
+This will give you two executables and supporting files:

 1. "qlogo": this is the Logo interpreter that can be run from a script or command line.

 2. "QLogo-GUI": this is the graphical user interface that will run qlogo and provides
 the turtle and editor.

+3. "qlogo_library.db": this is the SQLite database that stores the standard library.

+4. "qlogo_help.db": this is the SQLite database that stores the help texts.

 ***